space-apes/codeBowl/codeBowlComplexBackup.md

 ![Code Bowl Initial State](images/codeBowlKickOff.png)

+A couple events can occur that cause the teams roles to switch also, where the offensive team becomes the defensive team.
+This can occur when a team successfully scores a point, when a team drops the ball and the other team picks it up, or when the 8th turn ends.

 During a user's turn, each player on their team may perform an action: either moving or attacking an enemy play in an adjacent square.
 Turns alternate between users: when all players on a team have performed an action, the other team performs their turn.
-As we mentioned earlier, this is a risk management game, and there is some probability that a turn ends prematurely when certain events happen, for example when a player attempts to pick up a loose ball but fails, fails when attempting an attack, or gets tripped when moving past an adjacent enemy.
-In these cases, a user's turn ends immediately and the other user may perform actions for each of their team players.
+As we mentioned earlier, this is a risk management game, and there is some probability that a turn ends prematurely.
+A user's turn ends prematurely when a player attempts to pick up a loose ball but fails, fails when attempting an attack, or gets tripped when moving past an adjacent enemy.
+In these cases, the turn ends and the other user may perform actions for each of their team players.

-A couple events can occur that cause the teams roles to switch also, where the offensive team becomes the defensive team.
-- a team scores a point
-- a team drops the ball and the other team picks it up
-- when halftime is reached, the original offensive team in the first turn becomes the defensive team and vice versa
+Finally, the strategic element of this game comes ways that users can increase chances that their player's action will succeed: through careful placement of their players and attention to their player stats: movement, strength, agility.
+- Combat: an attack between 2 players will have a 50% chance to knock the player down, a 25% chance to have no effect, and a 25% chance to knock the attacker down ending that user's turn prematurely.
+If a player attempts an attack and one of his teammates is also adjacent to the target player, there is a 75% chance to knock the player down, a 20% chance to have no effect, and a 5% chance to fail the attack.
+- Knockdown: if a player fails an attack or receives a successful attack they are knocked down.
+This means they drop the ball if they have it and that they must 'stand up' their next action, causing a -3 penalty to their movement and an inability to perform an attack.
+Whenever a player is knocked down there is also a chance the player will be injured and removed from the game: with a 10% chance and +5% for each point of strength the attacker has.
+- Ball: a player with 0 agility has a 60% chance to successfully pick up the ball.
+If they fail, the ball scatters to a random adjacent square and the user's turn ends immediately.
+Every point of agility increases the chance of successful ball pickup by 10%.
+- Movement: Players have a certain number of tiles they are allowed to move per action.
+When players attempt to move near opponent players, they may be tripped triggering their knockdown and injury.
+When a player with 0 Agility moves OUT OF a tile adjacent to an enemy, there is a 60% chance the move will be successful and 40% chance they are tripped.
+Every point of agility the player moving has increases chances of success by 10%.

 # High Level Non-Functional Requirements